Comeback bid falls short in contest between Nederland, Silsbee - Port Arthur News

 After a pair of punts by both teams, Trosclair was picked off by the Silsbee defense, which returned the ball down to the Nederland 3-yard line.
 The Tigers punched it in on the ground on the next play to go up 14-0 midway through the second quarter.

-On the ensuing Bulldog drive, running back Hubert Thomas broke off a big run that would have put Nederland in Tiger territory, but the play was called back due to a holding penalty.
+On the ensuing Bulldogs drive, running back Hubert Thomas broke off a big run that would have put Nederland in Tigers territory, but the play was called back due to a holding penalty.

 “We made the change at quarterback because Ayden needed his chance,” Barrow said.
 “He got that and made some plays for us.
 Other guys stepped up and made plays.
 It ended up being a pretty good football game.”